britram/draft-trammell-tcpm-spin/draft-trammell-ippm-spin.md

 # IANA Considerations

+This document has no current actions for IANA.

-This document, if published as an RFC, would request the following assignments in the TCP Header Flags registry for the purposes of this experiment:
+Should consensus emerge that deployment of the spin bit in TCP is worth pursuing, a companion document submitted to the TCP Maintenance and Minor Extensions (TCPM) Working Group would need to request the following assignments in the IANA TCP Header Flags registry for the purposes of carrying the Spin Bit and Valid Edge Counter on TCP packets:

 - Bit 4: Hybrid RTT Measurement Spin Bit, as defined in this document
 - Bit 5: Hybrid RTT Measurement Valid Edge Counter, high-order bit, as defined in this document